erfansahaf/kodekloud-downloader/readme.md

 ## Requirement

-Since KodeKloud courses are not free, you must be a subscriber.
-After activating your account as a subscriber, use this extension to download any course you want.
+Since KodeKloud courses are not free, you must be an active subscriber.
+After becoming a subscriber, you can use this extension to download any course you want.
+This extension also works for free courses like *Docker for the Absolute Beginner - Hands On*.

 ## Installation